PoolCloser/HabiMatch/documentation/sprintreport1.md

 ## Actions to Start Doing

-We should start setting up the shared development environment and tools on day one so that everyone can work in parallel instead of waiting on the backend to be ready.

 We should also start writing clearer acceptance criteria for each task so that we all agree on what counts as done.
-For example, instead of saying a task is just registration, we should say whether that includes the API, the password hashing, the validation, and the UI.
+For example, instead of saying a task is just registration, we should say whether that includes the API, the validation, etc.

 For the next sprint, we should check in earlier on tasks that block other people.
 The database schema and authentication were both things that the UI work depended on, and a quicker check-in would have helped the frontend get started sooner.